claire-hsiung/Analying-Black-Saber/README.md

 * R (ggplot, tidyverse (dplyr))

 ## Project Description
-*Some context: this is a hypothetical project in which the data is based from real company data.
+*Context: this is a hypothetical project in which the data is based from real company data.
 We are assuming the position of consultants and analysts for a hypothetical consultancy called The Hive.
 We have been contracted by hypothetical Chief People Officer Gideon Blake of a hypothetical company called Black Saber Software.
 See the emails attached below for more background on the needs of this project.*

 <details>
 <summary>Gideon's emails</summary>